 Democratic presidential contenders of 2020

-The largest Democratic field in the modern U.S. political era is competing for the party's 2020 presidential nomination, with more than 20 vying to challenge President Donald Trump.
-A record six women are running, as well as black, Hispanic and...more
+The largest Democratic field in the modern U.S. political era is competing for the party's 2020 presidential nomination.
+The diverse group of more than 20 vying to challenge President Donald Trump, the likely Republican nominee, includes seven U.S....more

-JOE BIDEN: The leader in polls on Democratic presidential contenders, Biden waited until late April to enter the race, launching his bid by taking a direct swipe at Trump.
+JOE BIDEN: The leader in polls of Democratic presidential contenders, Biden waited until late April to enter the race - launching his bid by taking a direct swipe at Trump.
 Biden, 76, who served eight years as vice president under President Barack...more

 KAMALA HARRIS: The first-term senator from California would make history as the first black woman to gain the nomination.
 Harris, 54, the daughter of immigrants from Jamaica and India, announced her candidacy on the holiday honoring slain civil...more

-PETE BUTTIGIEG: The 37-year-old mayor of South Bend, Indiana, emerged from underdog status to build momentum with young voters.
-A Harvard University graduate and Rhodes Scholar at the University of Oxford, he speaks seven languages conversationally...more
+PETE BUTTIGIEG: The 37-year-old mayor of South Bend, Indiana, is emerging from underdog status as he begins to build momentum with young voters.
+A Harvard University graduate and Rhodes Scholar at the University of Oxford, he speaks seven languages...more

-BETO O'ROURKE: The former three-term congressman from Texas jumped into the race on March 14, and has been jumping onto store countertops ever since to deliver his optimistic message to voters in early primary states.
-O'Rourke, 46, gained fame last...more
+BETO O'ROURKE: The former three-term Texas congressman jumped into the race on March 14 - and has been jumping on to store countertops ever since to deliver his optimistic message to voters in early primary states.
+O'Rourke, 46, gained fame last year...more

 CORY BOOKER: Booker, 50, a senator from New Jersey and former mayor of Newark, gained national prominence in the fight over Brett Kavanaugh's Supreme Court nomination.
-Booker, who is black, has made race relations and racial disparities a focus of...more
+Booker, who is black, has made U.S. race relations and racial disparities a focus...more

-TULSI GABBARD: The Samoan-American congresswoman from Hawaii and Iraq war veteran is the first Hindu to serve in the House of Representatives.
-After working for her father's anti-gay advocacy group and drafting relevant legislation, she was forced to...more
+TULSI GABBARD: The Samoan-American congresswoman from Hawaii and Iraq war veteran is the first Hindu to serve in the U.S. House of Representatives.
+After working for her father's anti-gay advocacy group and drafting relevant legislation, she was...more

 ANDREW YANG: The entrepreneur and former tech executive is focusing his campaign on an ambitious universal income plan.
 Yang, 44, wants to guarantee all Americans between the ages of 18 and 64 a $1,000 check every month.
 The son of immigrants from...more